DEVOTIONALS

 “It was because you, the Levites, did not bring it up the first time

-Have you ever thought about the Bible being an instruction manual for believers?
+Have you ever thought about the Bible as being an instruction

-That could a be bad idea for those of us who ‘try it on our own’,
+manual for believers?
+That could be bad news for those of us

 Failing to read instruction manuals can cost us time and sometimes money,

-but failing to follow God’s instructions can result in dire consequences.
+but failing to follow God’s instructions can result in extreme consequences.

 David had the right idea of bringing the ark with them,

-but he did it the wrong way when he failed to ask God for His instructions.
+but he did it the wrong way because he failed to ask God

 (1 Chronicles 13:9-10)

-After failing in his attempt to do things his own way,
+instructions from God.
+After failing in his attempt to do things

 (1 Chronicles 13:12)